qjebbs/vscode-plantuml/README.md

 - You may already have a PlantUML server in your team, find the server address, like: `http://192.168.1.100:8080/plantuml`.

 - If don't have one, you can set up on you own ([follow the instructions](https://github.com/plantuml/plantuml-server)).
-Find your server address, like: `http://localhost:8080/plantuml`, or `http://192.168.1.100:8080/plantuml` which is ready for sharing to your team.
+Find the server address, like: `http://localhost:8080/plantuml`, or `http://192.168.1.100:8080/plantuml` which is ready for sharing to your team.

 - Open user setting, and configure like: